Jinen Dedhia

 January 16, 2026

-Agentic AI in hospitality: Future of personalized guest experience in 2026
+Agentic AI in hospitality: The future of intelligent guest experiences

-“The best service is the service you don’t have to ask for.” — Ritz-Carlton Leadership
+“The best service is the service you don’t have to ask for.” — Ritz-Carlton leadership philosophy captures where hospitality is heading.

 Golden taps and Egyptian cotton are table stakes.
-Today’s discerning guests expect something far more sophisticated: experiences that anticipate their needs before they ask.
+Today’s discerning guests expect experiences that anticipate their needs before they voice them.

-This article explores how agentic AI in hotels is transforming the guest journey and why this evolution represents the future of hospitality technology.
+This article explores how AI agents in hospitality are transforming the guest journey and why agentic hospitality represents the next operating model for hotel technology.

 If you run a hotel chain in 2026, your app probably allows a guest to do three things: check in, look at a PDF menu, and maybe chat with a bot that tells them the pool hours.